titusjan/argos/README.md

 If the `auto` checkbox is checked, the _Range_ settings are automatically reset every time you select a new item in the Data tree or select a new axis in drop-down box in the data Collector panel.
 Normally this is desired behavior because a new dataset or axis will have a totally different data range.
-Unchecking the auto scale checkbox allows you to retain the axes range settings in case you are switching to a related dataset with the same data extent.
+Unchecking the auto scale checkbox allows you to retain the axes range settings, which can be useful in case you are switching to a related dataset with the same data extent.

 If you want to reset all inspector setttings you can click on the triangle next to the `Reset Range` button and select `Reset All` in the context menu that appears.
 The menu also allow you to